Optional opt_options: DeviceOrientationOptionsOptions.

 The three angles representing the device orientation are relative to the

-indicates how much the device has been rotated around the
+three axes. alpha indicates how much the device has been rotated around the

 Z axis, which is commonly interpreted as the compass heading (see note

-indicates how much the device has been rotated around the X
+below). beta indicates how much the device has been rotated around the X

-axis, or how much it is tilted from front to back. gamma
+axis, or how much it is tilted from front to back. gamma indicates how

 much the device has been rotated around the Y axis, or how much it is tilted